Clear skies ahead: characterizing atmospheric gravity gradient noise for vertical atom interferometers: Discussion and implications

 Multi-gradiometry techniques may also be a powerful tool for mitigating atmospheric pressure and temperature GGN~\cite{Mitchell:2022, Badurina:2023}.
 Studies optimizing the configuration of several atom sources along a vertical baseline show that it is possible to characterize seismic GGN across the detector.
 This recovers several orders of magnitude in sensitivity, particularly from $\SI{1}{\hertz}$ down to $\SI{0.1}{\hertz}$, reducing the noise below atom shot noise level.
 The pressure wave nature of infrasound and similar noise level found from the global models suggest this would also be an effective strategy for atmospheric pressure noise mitigation.
 Temperature noise would likely also benefit from this strategy.
 The vertical fountain configuration we explore in this work ensures that the noise is entirely coherent along the baseline, greatly aiding the characterization of these noise sources which primarily travel horizontally.

 While these passive strategies cannot entirely mitigate GGN and have limited effect at frequencies below $\SI{0.1}{\hertz}$, combining them with continuous active monitoring of the environment surrounding an experiment offers a path forward.
-This can be achieved by deploying very broadband seismometers, low-frequency infrasound sensors, and temperature sensors that each have ultra-low self-noise in the frequency bands of interest.
+This can be achieved by deploying very broadband seismometers, tilt-sensors, low-frequency infrasound sensors, and temperature sensors that each have ultra-low self-noise in the frequency bands of interest.
 These instruments also need high sampling rates and bandwidth with minimal digital noise to achieve near real-time feedback control.
 Such instrumentation is available commercially at reasonable cost.
-A known limiting factor for these instruments, e.g., broadband seismometers, is their self-noise (thermal and electronic) dominating below 10s of mHz.
+A known limiting factor for these instruments, e.g., broadband seismometers, is their self-noise (thermal and electronic) dominating below 10s of mHz as well as their sensitivity to ground tilt in the low-frequency regime~\cite{Ringler:2010,Lin:2022}.
 This is one area where future technological advancement is expected to benefit AIs directly, but our current resources can already be of great help in mitigating noise.